bruceharris/twitter-stocks-sentiment/README.md

 1. `npm install` to install dependencies

+1. edit `twitter.js` - replace Twitter API keys with your own

 1. `node server &` to run the web server in the background (bash)

 1. `node twitter &` to run the websocket server in the background (bash)